h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 For all cases, we'll use mean vector $\mu = [0, 0]$.

 ![3D Gaussian Visualization](../Images/Contour_Plots/ex1_gaussian_3d_explanation.png)
-*Figure 1: 3D visualization of probability density functions for different covariance matrices, showing how the surface shape relates to the contour shapes below.*
+*3D visualization of probability density functions for different covariance matrices, showing how the surface shape relates to the contour shapes below.*

 #### Solution